 Another disconnect occurs between internal practices and external results.
 For example, HR KPIs often revolve around hiring and managing metrics like time to hire, retention, and productivity.
 The techniques deployed to focus on how those metrics can be positively influenced by technology and better internal practices.
 Sometimes they even result in employee standards that look great on reports but leave a little to be desired among external audiences—think: customers.
 Though HR leaders are seeing employees with productivity, they aren’t necessarily considering the needs of the customer or client who is directly affected by the internal adjustments.

 A better understanding of the external environment is critical in seeing business success.
 Those who don’t work in HR should take the time to realize that this team is almost entirely internally focused and is less exposed to the external reputation than other departments.
 This is improving as more and more HR departments learn about employer brand and how customers are candidates, and vice versa.

 Great HR leaders are not born, they are made from years of practice, training, and dedication.
 Without the strengths of the HR department, organizations would suffer, meanwhile the weaknesses present issues to all as well.
 Whether you are an HR professional or an organizational executive, grasping the strengths and weaknesses of HR can help you understand some of the challenges your company will need to overcome together.

 Want more?
-Take a moment to browse our Talent Success University, a collection of free HR and recruiting curriculum focused on attracting, motivating and retaining A players
+Take a moment to browse our Talent Success University, a collection of free HR and recruiting curricula focused on attracting, motivating, and retaining A players